webpro-nl/knip/packages/docs/src/content/docs/guides/troubleshooting.md

 ## Minimal Reproduction

 If you encounter an issue or false positives when running Knip, you can [open an issue on GitHub][5].
-Depending on the type of issue, it may be of great help (or you may be asked) to create a minimal reproduction.
-This is sometimes referred to as MNWE (minimal not-working example) or MRE (minimal reproducible example).
+Depending on the type of issue, you might be asked to create a minimal reproduction: only the code and configuration required to demonstrate the issue.

 A convenient way to do so is by forking one of these templates:

 - [CodeSandbox][6]
 - [StackBlitz][7]

+Other solutions may work well too.
+For instance, many people choose to create a small repository on GitHub.
+The goal is to have an easy and common understanding and reproduction.

 :::tip